pingcap/docs/tidb-cloud/changefeed-sink-to-tidb-cloud.md

 ---
 title: Sink to TiDB Cloud Serverless Tier clusters
-Summary: Learn how to create a changefeed to stream data from TiDB Cloud Dedicated Tier clusters to TiDB Cloud Serverless Tier clusters.
+Summary: Learn how to create a changefeed to stream data from a TiDB Cloud Dedicated Tier cluster to a TiDB Cloud Serverless Tier cluster.
 ---

 # Sink to TiDB Cloud

-This document describes how to stream data from TiDB Cloud Dedicated Tier clusters to TiDB Cloud Serverless Tier clusters.
+This document describes how to stream data from a TiDB Cloud Dedicated Tier cluster to a TiDB Cloud Serverless Tier cluster.

 > **Note:**
 >